-When I think about investing my money wisely I’m influenced by several things.
+When I think about investing my money I’m influenced by several things.
 I think about my age, retirement, how much I’m able to put away each month, and I won’t lie, I’m also motivated by fear.

 The fear of having to work into my 70s and 80s is not pleasant.